Apmds/41549_HCI_LogBookTemplate/stage3_low_fidelity/d_stage_3_low-fidelity_prototype_and_evaluation.md

 - Chat icon indication if new messages
 - Indicate better which book is ours (selecting book to trade)
 - Add to wishlist by profile
-- Indicate better which book belongs to each user
+- Better indicate which book belongs to each user
 - Better genre selection (maybe a checkbox)
 - Optional notes at the end, when posting a book
 - Search for location (not only select on the map)